-Presenting different music acts throughout the year, our Broadgate Live programme brings entertainment to Broadgate Circle on Wednesday evenings 6-8pm as part of our new Urban Eden season.
+Presenting different music acts throughout the year, our Broadgate Live programme brings entertainment to Broadgate Circle on Thursday evenings from 4.30pm-6.30pm and 6.30pm-8pm.

 Previous Broadgate Live artists